DR-Venus: Towards Frontier Edge-Scale Deep Research Agents with Only 10K Open Data

 | DR-Venus-4B-RL (w/ IGPO, Ours) | SFT+RL | 29.1 (+2.3) | 37.7 (+2.0) |

-- A clear pattern emerges: correct trajectories consistently exhibit a higher browse ratio than wrong trajectories across all benchmarks.
+Figure 3 shows that correct trajectories consistently exhibit a higher browse ratio than wrong trajectories across all benchmarks.
+This pattern becomes more pronounced after RL.

 Theoretical and Practical Implications

-- Data Quality over Pure Scale: The work demonstrates that under limited open-data supervision, careful improvement of data quality (cleaning, alignment) and data utilization (resampling, dense rewards) can compensate for a substantial portion of the scale gap.
-A well-designed pipeline can unlock strong performance even in a 4B model.
+- Theoretical: Demonstrates that under limited open-data supervision, model scale is not the sole determinant of deep research performance.
+Careful improvement of data quality (cleaning, filtering) and data utilization (resampling, dense RL rewards) can compensate for a substantial portion of the scale gap.

 Conclusion